Do graph neural network states contain graph properties?: Conclusion

 \section{Conclusion}

-We demonstrate the relevance of using probing classifier as a model-agnostic explainability method for graph neural networks.
-We manifest both the expressivity of different GNN architectures and their ability to solve a graph classification problem through optimal feature extraction.
+We demonstrate the relevance of using a probing classifier as a model-agnostic explainability method for graph neural networks.
+We manifest both the expressivity of different GNN architectures and their capacity to solve a graph classification problem through effective feature extraction.
 They render it linearly separable in the space of their embeddings through the computation of graph properties.
-We validate domain knownledge with the Clintox Molecular dataset and investigate the possibility of formulating hypotheses on the emergent dependence of complex systems attributes to basic and more higher level structural properties with the fMRI FC connectomes dataset.
-We explore how the macroscopic behavior of complex systems emerges from the intricate interplay of their microscopic components.
+We validate domain knowledge with the Clintox Molecular dataset.
 There is a manifest emergence of molecular qualities like toxicity with regard to their structural properties like \textit{node degree} (atom valency) and \textit{spectral radius} (the molecule's stability).
 To explain a macro attribute, there are instances where structural properties may offer more insight than the mere aggregation of element properties.
-Both can be interconnected, yet the challenge remains in disentangling these relationships.
+This provide encouraging results for studying the possibility of formulating hypotheses on the emergent dependence of complex systems attributes to basic and more higher level structural properties.
+We could explore how the macroscopic behavior of complex systems emerges from the intricate interplay of their microscopic components, raising hypothesis on graph similarly than what is now done on language with LLMs or on vision with computer vision.